Mohammed Hussein Al Amoudi: Personal life

 Al Amoudi was born in the north-central Ethiopian city of Dessie and brought up in the nearby town of Weldiya.
-He was born to a father of Hadhrami Yemeni origin and an Ethiopian Amhara mother.
+He was born to a father of Hadhrami Yemeni origin and an Ethiopian mother.
+His father Al-Hajj Sheikh Husayn Ali Al-Amoudi was a local businessman settled in Ethiopia who traded in spices and coffee, he was from the Mashaikh Al-Amoudi tribe.
 He grew up in Ethiopia, before emigrating to Saudi Arabia with his brother Mauricet and becoming a Saudi citizen.

 According to the BBC, Al Amoudi splits his residence between central London, Surrey and Saudi Arabia.
 He is married to Sofia Saleh Al Amoudi who is a Saudi citizen and shareholder of MIDROC Construction.
 They have eight children.
+In July 2024, Al Amoudi announced return to Ethiopia after his departure in 2017, with Rolls-Royce Spectre.